fairgenomes/fairgenomes-semantic-model/generated/markdown/fairgenomes-semantic-model.md

 # FAIR Genomes semantic metadata schema

 The FAIR Genomes semantic metadata schema to power reuse of NGS data in research and healthcare.
 Version 0.3-SNAPSHOT, 2021-02-25.
-This model consists of __9 modules__ that contain __110 metadata elements__ in total.
+This model consists of __9 modules__ that contain __110 metadata elements__ and __84905 lookups__ in total (excluding null flavors).

 ## Module overview